andrewpapa/andrewpapa.github.io/index.md

 within the groups of [David FitzPatrick](https://www.ed.ac.uk/mrc-human-genetics-unit/research/fitzpatrick-group) and [Catalina Vallejos](https://vallejosgroup.github.io/).

-I develop and apply machine learning, AI and statistical methods to single-cell omics, spatial transcriptomics and imaging datasets.
+I develop and apply Machine Learning, AI and statistical methods to single-cell omics, spatial transcriptomics and imaging datasets.
-In my current role I work with datasets generated across a number of cancer contexts, with the overarching goals of:
+In my current role I work with data generated across a number of cancer contexts, with the overarching goal of:

  - gaining a mechanistic understanding of cellular transitions in cancer, particularly those associated with the onset of malignancy, poor prognoses and treatment evasion, and